 There are a lot of things like barbed wire: Razor wire around prisons, for example.

-Similar, but much less obvious, are the pamphlets that come with some prescriptions, the medical studies, the physician recommendations based on a drug rep’s suggestions, etc.
+Similar, but much less obvious, are the pamphlets that come with some prescriptions, the medical studies paid for by Pharma, the physician recommendations based on a drug rep’s suggestions, etc.

 It’s not well known, but more than 100,000 Americans die each year from prescriptions taken as directed.
 Imagine how shocked each one of those people must have been when what they believed would make them better turned out to be fatal.
 What was it that they didn’t understand, that ultimately killed them when they blindly trusted some prescripton?

 Is it possible that medical language imprisons the knowledge people need in order to understand how a prescription will help them, or indeed if it will help at all?